Hardcore Superstar: 2008–2018

-2021–2022
+2021–2024

-During a live stream of the Alive and Streaming Podcast, with Ted Aguilar from Death Angel, Jocke announced that the album, which the band had been working on during the pandemic, would be released in 2022, and would be titled Abrakadabra.
+During a live stream of the Alive and Streaming podcast, with Ted Aguilar from Death Angel, Jocke announced that the album, which the band had been working on during the pandemic, would be released in 2022, and would be titled Abrakadabra.

-The first single from the album, "Catch Me If You Can", was released on 28 August 2021, followed by the next single, "Dreams in Red", which was released on 1 October 2021.
+The first single from the album, "Catch Me If You Can", was released on 28 August 2021, followed by "Dreams in Red" on 1 October 2021.
 The third single, "Weep When You Die", was released on 5 November 2021.
 In January and February 2022 a fourth and fifth single came out, "Forever and a Day" and "Fighter", and on the eve before the album release in March the title track was premiered as a video.
 The album was released on 25 March 2022.

+Adde decided to take a longer break from touring during 2023.
+Johan Reivén, who produced Abrakadabra and Hardcore Superstar, joined as a temporary live drummer for 2023.
+On 6 February 2024 Adde and the band announced that Adde had chosen to leave Hardcore Superstar after 25 years.
+Johan Reivén was to return as a temporary live drummer.